 Day 7: Homeward Bound!

-Transfer to the airport.
+Today, your tech & business school trip to Japan comes to an end, and you’ll transfer to the airport.
 It might be home time, but it’s not over.
 Japan’s fast-paced business and technological world will follow you back to the lecture theatre…and beyond!

 Discover how Japan became an innovator in fields such as automation, car manufacture and robotics.